-2. Garlic – Shuts off pathways that lead to inflammation just like NSAIDS but without the risk.
+- Garlic – Shuts off pathways that lead to inflammation just like NSAIDS but without the risk.
 Garlic also includes quercetin and allicin which are anti-inflammatory.

-3. Ginger – Turns off inflammatory proteins.
+- Ginger – Turns off inflammatory proteins.

-4. Oregano – Anti-inflammatory, anti-microbial, anti-fungal, and anti-parasitic properties.
+- Oregano – Anti-inflammatory, anti-microbial, anti-fungal, and anti-parasitic properties.
 Third highest ORAC score.
 The Antioxidant capacity is 3 to 20 times higher than almost all other herbs.

-6. Green Tea – Anti-inflammatory flavonoids & polyphenols.
+- Green Tea – Anti-inflammatory flavonoids & polyphenols.

-7. Dark Leafy Greens – Vitamin E protects the body from inflammation specifically from cytokines.
+- Dark Leafy Greens – Vitamin E protects the body from inflammation specifically from cytokines.

-8. Nuts – NO PEANUTS!
+- Nuts – NO PEANUTS!
 Incorporate Almonds, Macadamia, Flax, Chia, Walnuts, Cashews.

-Processed meats have been deemed “Unfit for human consumption” after The World Cancer Research Fund studied over 7,000 clinical studies between diet and cancer!
-Processed meats include hot dogs, bacon, frozen meals with red meat, pepperoni, packaged ham, lunch meats, sausage, and almost all meats found in most grocery stores that are commercially produced on a large scale.
-A 2005 study found that processed meats increased pancreatic cancer by 67% (see study) and a different study showed that processed meats consumed regularly increased colorectal cancer by 21% (see study) or click here for more info.
+These antioxidants are good for removing free radicals from the body.
+When consuming meat, eat wild fish and 100% grass fed beef, and again, stay away from any type of processed meats.
+Processed meats have been deemed “unfit for human consumption” after The World Cancer Research Fund found over 7,000 clinical studies between diet and cancer.
+Processed meats include hot dogs, bacon, frozen meals, pepperoni, packaged ham, lunch meats, sausage and almost all meats found in most grocery stores that are commercially produced on a large scale.
+A 2005 study found that processed meats increased pancreatic cancer by 67%, and a different study showed that processed meats consumed regularly increased colorectal cancer by 21%.

 Supplementing the Right Way

-2. Ratio – The body needs the oils in the right ratio.
+- Ratio – The body needs oils in the right ratio.
 Taking a supplement that is only Omega-3s and cleaning up your diet can cause you to be Omega-3 dominant which will also cause inflammation.
-Therefore you have to make sure your oil is in the ratio your body innately uses.
+Therefore you have to make sure your oil is in the ratio your body uses.
 This means the ratio must be between a 2:1 to 4:1 ratio of Omega-6s to Omega-3s.
 This ratio is where the body wants to be and is ideal for fighting inflammation.

 With all that said, Vitamin D3 might be the most important supplement of them all.
-See the chart below…
+See the chart below:

 Make Time to Relax and Reduce Cortisol Levels

 As you can see, reversing inflammation is possible.
-It might take some work, but you will certainly be able to do it so long as you put your mind to it and follow these tips.
+It might take some work, but you will certainly be able to do it as long as you put your mind to it and follow these tips.